krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

  - On same-cell multi-module pipeline
  - On pipeline that is just at its module cap

+not following - what u mean - i think you mean module?  should be able to add try it out

 [[FEATURE REQUEST FOR LATER: SHOULD ONE BE ABLE TO "SUBTRACT" A MODULE, JUST AS ONE ADDS ONE?
 POP OFF THE TOP ONE?]]

+at some point but its easy enough for now i think to just re-create

 P2.16 - .ADD METHOD NULL ARGUMENT TESTS
 0 - Call help to see all arguments
  - Null all arguments
  - [Null each argument and, if few enough, by MECE sets]

+ not sure what you mean

 P2.17 - .ADD METHOD ARGUMENT TYPE CHECK TESTS
 1 - String